iotempire/iotempower/doc/quickstart-pi.rst

   This configures the pi as a WiFi-router.
   Remember the ``WiFi Name`` and ``Password`` so you can log into the WiFi network of the Pi from your computer.
+  (You can skip the password if you want to conenct to an open network.)

 - If you have access to ethernet (for example a free ethernet lan port/socket on your